Mandatory RI&E protects your employees from danger

 There are 2 exceptions where assessment is not mandatory:

-1. It is not required if the work is for a maximum of 40 hours per week.
-For example, 1 employee with a 30-hour contract, or 2 employees with 20-hour contracts each.
+1. It is not required if the total employment is for a maximum of 40 hours per week.
+For example, 1 employee with a 40-hour contract, or 2 employees with 20-hour contracts each.

-2. Assessment is not mandatory if you have a maximum of 25 employees and use an approved RI&E. Approved RI&Es can be found on the RIE.nl website (in Dutch).
-The actual number of employees is counted, both full-time and part-time.
+2. Assessment is not mandatory if you have a maximum of 25 employees and use an approved RI&E. The actual number of employees is counted, including full-time and part-time.
+Interns and staff hired via employment agencies also count.
+Approved RI&Es can be found on the RIE.nl website (in Dutch).

 Video: RI&E - map out your workplace risks